 Books & Mortar

-In partnership with Books & Mortar, I will be discussing my ArtPrize Nine entry Society of 23's Locker Dressing Room exhibited at the City Water Building by the Richard App Gallery.
-My entry explores two sites of social engagement – a sports team locker room and a backstage theater dressing room.
-Both examples describe a complex definition of American masculinity that is inherent to the characters within my artwork.
-This topical entry — which this year was awarded an ArtPrize Artist Seed Grant presented by the Frey Foundation — will be contextualized by my previous ArtPrize entries, as well as ideas of American nationalism, terrorism, and gay identity in relation to tragic events like the 2016 Pulse nightclub shooting in Orlando and the recent white supremacist rally in Charlottesville.
+In partnership with Books & Mortar, I discussed my ArtPrize Nine entry Society of 23's Locker Dressing Room.
+This topical entry is contextualized by my previous ArtPrize entries, as well as ideas of American nationalism, terrorism, and gay identity in relation to tragic events like the 2016 Pulse nightclub shooting in Orlando and the recent white supremacist rally in Charlottesville.

 One Wild Night